Music Director & Conductor

 About the Choir

-There are over 70 churches represented in this 200-voice choir of talented volunteers from the Akron community.
+There are more 70 churches represented in this 200-voice choir of talented volunteers from the Akron community.

 About the Choir Details

-The Gospel Meets Symphony Choir celebrates its 23rd year, as they join forces with the Akron Symphony Orchestra to perform some of the world’s most uplifting, spirit-filled gospel and classical music under the direction of Christopher Wilkins, the Akron Symphony Orchestra Music Director, and Choirmaster Jennifer Mekel Jones.
-There are over 70 churches represented in this 200-voice choir of talented volunteers from the Akron community.
+The Gospel Meets Symphony Choir joins with the Akron Symphony Orchestra each year to perform some of the world’s most uplifting, spirit-filled gospel and classical music under the direction of Christopher Wilkins, the Akron Symphony Orchestra Music Director, and Choirmaster Jennifer Mekel Jones.
+There are more than 70 churches represented in this 200-voice choir of talented volunteers from the Akron community.

 Everyone is welcome to participate in the Gospel Meets Symphony Choir!
 Click here for information on the rehearsal schedule.